ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 password personal_access_token
 ```

+In this example, the `machine github.com` line specifies that any access to `github.com` should be authenticated using the provided `login` and `password`.

 :::{note}
 On Unix, the `netrc` file should be named `.netrc`.
 On Windows, the
 file should be named `_netrc`.